satom99/coxir/guides/configuration.md

 config :coxir, Example.Bot, token: ""
 ```

-Where `Example.Bot` in this example is the name of a module that uses the `Coxir.Gateway` module.
+where `Example.Bot` in this example is the name of a module that uses the `Coxir.Gateway` module.

 ### When a token is not configured globally